The Making of Mississippi

 A: After spending a few weeks with Turner my whole perspective on life shifted.
-His lessons on social justice paired with his dedication to improving the lives of his students really woke me up to the realities of privilege and social inequalities that are built into the fabric of our society.
+His lessons on social justice paired with his determination to improve the lives of his students really woke me up to the realities of privilege and social inequalities that are built into the fabric of our society.

 7) What makes Nat Turner a controversial character?

 A: Before Turner moved to the Lower Ninth Ward of New Orleans to start Our School at Blair Grocery, an urban farming school built in an abandoned grocery store, he was a history teacher at Beacon High School in New York City.
 He was accused of accompanying several of his students and their parents to Cuba in a 2007 spring break trip.
-Several prior trips had been sponsored by Beacon High School to Cuba and been approved by the Board of Education, but nevertheless Turner was targeted for this trip and investigated by the NYC Board of Ed.
+At the time, it was illegal for Americans to visit Cuba and one would have to fly through Mexico and avoid having their passport stamped to prevent suspicion upon returning to the States.
+Several trips were sponsored by Beacon High School to Cuba and been approved by the Board of Education, but nevertheless Turner was targeted for the 2007 trip and investigated by the NYC Board of Ed.
 Turner resigned from his position at Beacon in 2008.

 6) How do you feel about some of the comments on the Internet that portray Marcin in a negative light?

 A: I think that any leader will have detractors.
-I tried to highlight some of these issues in “Reversing the Mississippi” to show our audience the difficulties of leading a team.
-Considerations for their well-being and morale are essential for success.
+I tried to highlight some of these issues in “Reversing the Mississippi” to show the difficulties of being a leader.
+Keeping morale up and caring for your workers is essential to success – a lesson Marcin would have to learn over the years.
 I think that is the most compelling part of the story: this conversation about being a leader.
-I hope that by sharing the shortcomings and lessons our characters learn we help audiences to relate to their human nature.
+I hope that by sharing the shortcomings of the characters we can help audiences to relate to their stuggle.

 5) What has happened with Marcin’s project and the Global Village Construction Set outside of the film?